johncrook-davies/sailing/weather.md

 * cold fronts produce more dramatic weather because the front moves faster and is more steep
 * cold fronts are associated with towering cumulus
 * unstable clouds in wake of cold front produce smaller cumulus clouds
+* close isobars mean strong winds
+* Buys Ballots law means that if you stand with your back to the wind, the low pressure will always be on your left hand side
+* when a high and a low are next to each other you might get stronger winds at edge of low
+* other way round with a low and a low next to each other

 ## Clouds
 * if moist air is cooled, the moisture condenses and creates fog or cloud
 * moist air cools more slowly than dry air
 * air can be cooled by rising (sea breaze, hils, fronts)
+* rain bearing clouds contain the word 'nimbo' somewhere
-* above 7000m water can only exist as ice crystals - clouds at this level have names beginning with 'syr'
+* above 7000m water can only exist as ice crystals - clouds at this level have names beginning with 'cir'
 * below 7000m its 'strato'
 * clouds below 5000m are generically called 'cumulus'#
 * these terms are combined at intermediate levels
 * cumulus are associated with rapid vertical movement and are unstable
 * Summer haze is dusty or polluted air
+* if the height of cloud > height above planet => rain

 ## Rain
 * small droplets can grow into big ones by coalescence by bumping into each other